How to Find a Therapist Who Understands Your Background | JED

 Some questions you could ask prospective therapists include:

-• Do you have any concerns about working with me given my cultural background and what I want to work on?
+• Do you have any concerns about working with me given my background and what I want to work on?

 Step 5: Reflect on Their Answers